-The lower back (lumbar spine) has five lumbar vertebrae (L1-L5).
-These vertebrae are the largest, unfused vertebrae in the spinal column allowing them to support the weight of the upper body.
-The lower the vertebrae in the spinal column, the more weight it must bear.
-This means that the L4-L5 and L5-S1 spinal segments, which include the vertebrae and the discs, bear the most weight and are therefore the most prone to degradation and injury.
-The discs between the vertebrae are like rubbery, water filled pads that act like shock absorbers in the spinal column to cushion the bones as the body moves.
-When the lower vertebrae are compressed, they essentially “squish” the disc between them.
-On a very simplistic level, this compression creates increased wear and tear not only on the vertebrae, but also on the discs and the surrounding connecting structures.
-Over time, this compression can create pain and lead to injury.
+A “segment” of the spine includes the bony vertebrae as well as the disc between them.
+These discs are like rubbery, water filled pads that act like shock absorbers in the spine to cushion the vertebrae as the body moves.
+When the vertebrae are compressed, they essentially “squish” the disc between them.
+On a very simplistic level, this compression creates increased wear and tear on the vertebrae as well as the discs and surrounding connecting structures (connective tissue, muscles, and nerves).
+Over time, this compression can create joint deterioration, pain and injury.

 An excellent tool to address pain in the lower lumbar spine, is the ELDOA posture for L5- S1.
 If done daily for a one minute hold, this ELDOA can begin to allow a de-coaptation effect on the vertebrae and tissues of the spine, allowing the opportunity for the discs to rehydrate and the spinal tissues to heal.

 Check out a short video to learn more about this powerful ELDOA.

 The best and safest way to experience ELDOA is under the guidance of an experienced, certified ELDOA Trainer™.
 Check out one of my classes to experience this powerful, healing modality in person.

 Performed regularly, this posture can assist in creating space in the lumbar spine, helping to decrease chronic tension and/ or pain. *This video is intended as guidance for those who have an established ELDOA practice; it is recommended that you learn the ELDOA from a certified practitioner.